 Respect your playlist

 Your playlist is the heart and soul of your station.
 Unless your station is a news station or has a no music format, your playlist is your station’s heart and soul.
-This should flow like a surfer over a wave, have you seen a surfer?
-They don’t just go straight to the shore; they go up and down and sometimes with one or two tricks.
+This should flow like a surfer over a wave.
+Have you seen a surfer?
+They don’t just go straight to the shore; they go up and down sometimes with one or two tricks.
 The same should happen with your playlist.
-If you play your 10 best songs one after the other the same hour you will run out of gas for your next hour.
-What are you going to play the next hour?
+If you play your 10 best songs one after the other at the same hour, you will run out of gas for your next hour.
+What are you going to play in the next hour?
 Your listener will leave because they already heard the best you got.

 - Top 10

 - Recurrent Current (no older than a year)

 Dividing your music like this, you could cover one hour playing 3 or more songs per group in one hour and still have gas and variety for the next hour.
 Usually, you can cover one hour with 15 to 20 songs; it all depends on the songs’ length and if you have sweepers and jingles between the songs.

 Remember to see your playlist as a rollercoaster; it has to have ups and downs to be entertaining and fun.